Don’t Let Gaming Addiction and Screens Steal Your Life

 Resources & FAQs

-Gaming and screen time addiction – sometimes called “technology dependence” or “digital overuse” – happens when time spent online or on devices starts to control your life.
+Gaming and screen time addiction, sometimes called “technology dependence” or “digital overuse,” occurs when time spent online or on devices begins to control your life.
 This is extremely common; after all, technology is part of nearly everything we do.
-But when the urge to game, scroll, or binge-watch gets in the way of school, work, relationships or physical health, it can signal a deeper issue.
+However, when the urge to game, scroll, or binge-watch gets in the way of performance at work or school, relationships, or physical health, it may signal a deeper issue.

-The goal is not “no screens ever” — that is unrealistic — but finding a workable balance that lets you enjoy tech without feeling trapped by it through intentional use, clear boundaries, and other practical skills.
+The goal is not “no screens ever,” which is unrealistic, but finding a workable balance that lets you enjoy tech without feeling trapped by it through intentional use, clear boundaries, and other practical skills.

 - Losing track of time online or gaming and staying up later than planned